 Leawo Prof. Media for Mac User Guide

-How to Convert Blu-ra, DVD and Video on Mac OS X
+How to Convert Blu-ray, DVD and Video on Mac OS X

 Step 1 Add source files

-Open the "Convert" tab, click "Add Video" or "Add Blu-ray/DVD" to browse and load source media files for converting.
-Import video folder or Blu-ray/DVD disc by clicking the drop-down arrows next to these 2 buttons.
+Open the "Convert" tab, click "Add Video" or "Add UHD/Blu-ray/DVD" to browse and load source media files for converting.
 Also, you could import source media files by direct drag-and-drop.
-After importing, you could play back loaded media files, select subtitles and audio tracks, add external subtitles to loaded video files, merge all files into one by clicking the blue "Merge files into one" button, etc.
+After importing, you could play back loaded media files, select subtitles, audio tracks, and angle (only for multi-angle Blu-ray/DVD), add external subtitles to loaded video files, merge all files into one by clicking the blue "Merge files into one" button, etc.

 Step 2 Set output profile

 Click the drop-down box next to the "Add Photo" button and then select "Change" option to enter the Profile panel, where you could set output format from "Format" or "Device" group.
 Select one from the preset profiles.